ifnesi/cc_simple_terraform/README.md

 ```

 ## View Grafana dashboards
-IMPORTANT: It can take around 10mins to start seeing all the data in Grafana once the terraform apply is completed
+IMPORTANT: It can take around 10mins to start seeing all the data in Grafana once the `terraform apply` command is completed
  - Open local instance of Grafana (http://localhost:3000)
    - userid: admin
    - password: password